SpredfastLegacy/JMVC-Inject/README.md

   * Identifiers can be remapped easily, so you can swap out implementations.
 This is great for testing and makes code more reusable.
   * Encapsulation.
 For functions, encapsulation means the function code can focus on producing a result instead of worrying about getting all its dependencies in order.
 This also makes writing [pure functions](http://en.wikipedia.org/wiki/Pure_function) a lot easier.

+## New Features

+ * Injecting Controller options - Controllers can have their options set to injected values.
+Controller instantiation will be deferred.
+ * Injecting Attributes - Like controllers, Model/Observe style Classes can have their attributes set with values from the injector (but creation will be deferred).

 # Usage

 To create an injector, call `Inject` with the inject and dependency definitions.
 The return value of `Inject` (i.e., the injector) is a function.